abhishekarya1/Hash-Define-myNotes/content/spring-boot/concepts.md

 +++

 ### Java Bean
-It is a standard that has a formal specification (144 pages btw!) too.
+It is a standard that has a formal [specification](https://download.oracle.com/otndocs/jcp/7224-javabeans-1.01-fr-spec-oth-JSpec/) (114 pages btw!) too.

 It is nothing but a regular class with:
 1. a `public` no-args constructor
-2. all fields are `private`, uses getters & setters
+2. all fields are `private`, use getters & setters
 3. implements `java.io.Serializable` interface

 ### IoC and DI